clk-project/clk/README.md

 By adjusting the values of the variables, you can easily create your own completion script.
 For instance, in the case of cs="clk cowsay", we must trick `clk` into believing the command line was "clk cowsay".
-This means that we must add "clk cowsay" in front of `COMP_WORDS` and remove its first word (which cs).
+This means that we must add "clk cowsay" in front of `COMP_WORDS` and remove its first word (which is "cs").
 Then, the `COMP_CWORD` must be incremented for there is one more word to take into account.
 The script should then look like